New York couple missing in Dominican Republic are both believed to be dead

 A neighbor of the couple, John Hollis, told NBC New York that "Orlando was a very vibrant outgoing person, that would do anything for you."
 He considered them friends.

 "Portia is a vibrant energy," Hollis said.
-"I'm going to miss her," he said.
+"I'm going to miss her."